confluentinc/ksql/docs/reference/serialization.md

 #### Known Limitations

-The following keywords aren't supported and if present in your schema will cause serialization errors.
+The following keywords aren't supported in JSON schema fields and if present in your schema will cause serialization errors.

 - `additionalProperties: false`
 - `enum`